Menu

 CEU Workshops

 The Mental Health Counselor's Association of Palm Beach is dedicated to creating a CEU workshop program that offers substantial value.
 Our presenters are experts, and we select relevant, vital topics of interest.
+CEU workshops require online registration in advance.
+Due to planning considerations and costs, we don't accept walk-ins on the workshop day.

 Upcoming events